-While not necessary for most vehicle transactions, the State of New Jersey does require a Bill of Sale Form for certain situations.
-The State of New Jersey doesn’t provide a state-approved Bill of Sale Form.
-For vehicle sales, New Jersey requires you to perform a title transfer to the new buyer or to complete a Bill of Sale form in cases where the Certificate of Ownership (the title) is unavailable.
+For a vehicle sale or transfer, New Jersey requires you to perform a title transfer to the new buyer / owner or to complete a Bill of Sale form in cases where the Certificate of Ownership (the title) is unavailable.

-The following information should appear on the New Jersey Bill of Sale Form:
+The following information needs to appear on the New Jersey Bill of Sale Form:

 New Jersey Bill of Sale Form

-Click here to download and print a generic New Jersey Bill of Sale Form.
+Click here to download the New Jersey Bill of Sale Form.

 In order to transfer a vehicle ownership you need to go to a motor vehicle agency.
 Unfortunately this type of transaction cannot be completed through the mail.